Colin Dodds

 Related Interviews

-In our Nine Books About Your Life series, authors are invited to talk about nine types of books that have had an impact on their lives.
-In this installment, we speak with July Westhale, author of the forthcoming Via Negativa (Kore Press).
+In the Nine Books About Your Life series, authors are invited to talk about nine types of books that have had an impact on their lives.
+Sara Wainscott is the author of Insecurity System, winner of the 2019 Lexi Rudnitsky First Book Prize (Persea, 2020), and a chapbook, Queen of the Moon.

 Pin It on Pinterest